 Deny access to any PurposeOfUse not authorized.

-support expiring a consent that results in a Permit state automatically transition to Deny at expiration.
+support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration.

 The IUA Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
-This includes confirming all resources requested are for the subject as the patient authorized.
+This includes confirming all data requested are for the specific patient.
 This prevents a Document Consumer from requesting access to resources outside the scope of the security token given it by the IUA Authorization Server.